-Consumer stocks are higher with shares of consumer staples companies in the S&P 500 gaining 0.9%.
-Shares of consumer discretionary firms in the S&P 500 are ahead nearly 1.5%.
+Consumer stocks were mostly higher in late Thursday trade although shares of consumer staples companies in the S&P 500 were up less than 0.1% while shares of consumer discretionary firms in the S&P 500 were advancing over 1.1%.

 In other sector news,